-CROSSING THE BORDER WITH INSTRUMENTS/GEAR: Musicians crossing the border with instruments/gear are encouraged to apply for an ATA Carnet, a document which enables professionals to bring the tools of their trade across borders easily and without hassle, duties or border fees.
-Learn more about the ATA Carnet from the Canadian Chamber of Commerce: www.chamber.ca/carnet.
+CROSSING THE BORDER WITH INSTRUMENTS/GEAR: Musicians crossing the border with instruments/gear are encouraged to apply for an ATA Carnet.
+This document which enables professionals to bring their tools of trade across borders easily and without hassle, duties or border fees.
+Learn more about the ATA Carnet from the Canadian Chamber of Commerce: e-ata.ca.
 Otherwise, prepare a list of all instruments/gear, include serial numbers and make/model of instruments.
-If your instrument was purchased outside of Canada, bring the original bill of sale.
+If your instrument was purchased outside of Canada, bring a copy of the original bill of sale.